Christina5P/Mindful-Rise/README.md

 ## Introduction

-Mindful Rise is a platform to look up and deepen in mindfulness, self development and methods for reach a significant and higher self.
-Its´s a place where you can reach loke minded and new friends from comments view.
-You can see the post likes on indexpage, so you can choose the ost interesting blogs.
-You can sign in as a member and get full access to everything.
+Mindful Rise is a platform designed to explore and deepen your understanding of mindfulness, self-development, and methods to achieve a more significant and elevated self.
+It's a place where you can connect with like-minded individuals and make new friends through engaging with comments and discussions.
+The platform also features a like system on the index page, helping you easily find the most popular and interesting blogs.
+By signing up as a member, you gain full access to all content and features.

 #### Live web site: https://mindfulrise-f0e0db837715.herokuapp.com/